LomNtetha/Online-Electronics/ReadME.md

- https://lodetxelectronics.000webhostapp.com
+# Electonics Mangement E-commerce System
+This is an online e-commerce system that sell an accessories https://lodetxelectronics.000webhostapp.com
 # maintenance announcement
 The system is still experiencing some issues due to php session.
-This system is working very well on localhost but now on 00webhost gives some errors caused by session.
+This system is working very well on localhost but now on 000webhost gives some errors caused by session.
 I hope i will find solution very soon

 ## How to buy products online (demonstration by Screenshots)
 - The client site landing page